SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Create Custom Keywords
 ----------------------

 We mentioned earlier that Robot makes use of a domain-specific language.
-By creating a library of reusable custom keywords, we can create this DSL for testing Salesforce apps.
+By creating a collection of reusable custom keywords, we can create this DSL for testing Salesforce apps.

 Let's now create a new Robot test that includes a custom keyword called ``Create a test Contact``, which creates a ``Contact`` record.
 Save this code in a file named ``custom_keyword.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.